 All cases arise out of unique facts, and all cases present unique defenses.
 It’s difficult to know in advance everything that will be required in order to present a complete defense to any given case.
 However, as the client, it is completely reasonable that you need to know what representation in your case will cost before you can make an informed hiring decision.

-The first thing we will di is meet for an initial consultation with me is free.
+The first thing we will di is meet for an initial consultation with me.
 In this meeting, we will discuss the factual details of your case as well as the legal defenses that may be available.
 We will discuss the procedural options and requirements that may affect the strategy and commitment of resources to your cases.
 There is no charge for this meeting, and no obligation to continue.

 Fixed-Rate Commitment Fee

-At the conclusion of your free initial consultation, I will be able to quote a fixed-rate commitment fee that will cover all legal services necessary for the various procedural stages of your defense.
+At the conclusion of your initial consultation, I will be able to quote a fixed-rate commitment fee that will cover all legal services necessary for the various procedural stages of your defense.
 You will know exactly what your legal fees will be no matter how long the case continues, or how many court appearances are ultimately required.

 In addition to the time that I may ultimately devote to your case, the fixed-rate commitment fee also represents compensation based upon, but not limited to the following factors: